 The little things we do every day to stay healthy really add up.
 The healthier your habits, the easier it will be to help keep your back and neck healthy, and minimize painful episodes.

 Sitting is stressful for your spine.
 Recent health news is buzzing about how sitting too much can cause an early death.
 Consider getting a sit-to-stand desk at work.
 At the very least make sure you are getting up and walking around every 30 minutes.

-Sitting is stressful for your spine, but the right setup can help - make sure your knees are slightly higher than your hips, push your office chair right up to the desk, support your arms with armrests to avoid neck strain, make sure there is support for the inward curve in your lower back…these and other adjustments can help your back feel much better after long periods of sitting.
+When you are sitting, make sure you have the right setup.
+Make sure your knees are slightly higher than your hips, push your office chair right up to the desk, support your arms with armrests to avoid neck strain, and make sure there is support for the inward curve in your lower back.
+These and other adjustments can help your back feel much better after long periods of sitting.

-We say this often, but it bears repeating - the natural stimulus for the healing process is active exercise.
-Movement keeps the discs, muscles, ligaments and joints in the spine healthy by distributing nutrients into the disc space and soft tissues.
+We say this often, but it bears repeating: The natural stimulus for the healing process is active exercise.
+Movement keeps the discs, muscles, ligaments, and joints in the spine healthy by distributing nutrients into the disc space and soft tissues.
 For many back conditions, strengthening exercises for the back and abdominal muscles are important to alleviate pain and prevent future painful flare-ups.
-There are a number of very specific strengthening programs (such as the McKenzie Method and dynamic lumbar stabilization exercises), which are usually best learned with a trained health professional.
+There are a number of very specific strengthening programs (such as the McKenzie Method and dynamic lumbar stabilization exercises) which are usually best learned with a trained health professional.

 A long-term study has shown that smoking actually leads to lower back pain.
 The theory is that smoking causes damage to the vascular structures of the discs and joints in the spine, resulting in degenerative spinal disorders and lower back pain.
-See also Does Smoking Cause Low Back Pain?